rosros2000/kokanumi/README.md

 - <b>kokanu.ttf / kokanu.woff2</b>:

-  V. 20250818
+  V. 20250819

   Unicode U+100100 - U+10035E, monospaced with width 1000.

   Stroke width (ca.) 60 with secondary stroke with (ca.) 50.

-  Font with kokanu glyphs based on VSG's work
+  Font with kokanu glyphs based on VictorSG's presentation

-  with some shape adjustments.
+  with some adjustments.

   NOTES: